 Despite the acknowledged economic benefits of outsourcing business functions to third party service providers, including reduced operational costs and streamlined processes, there is growing concern amongst IT professionals about the security of Cloud-based SaaS services and solutions – so much so that when selecting a new product or service, data security and information assurance are now regarded as being of equal importance to financial and efficiency gains.

 The ‘2014: The Year of Encryption’ market survey examined the views of this year’s delegates at Europe’s largest information security event, Infosecurity Europe 2014.
 The majority of those surveyed acknowledged that Snowden had undermined users’ confidence in the perceived security of Cloud-based solutions, making them more aware of issues such as encryption, data residency and access control, and driving them to consider new information security systems.

-In addition, those surveyed felt that the UK Government’s Certified Product Assurance (CPA) programme (led by CESG) is helping to simplify the procurement decision-making process, and with 83% of people saying their current system was either too complex or hard to use, new system ease of use was also regarded as crucial.
+In addition, those surveyed felt that the UK Government’s Certified Product Assurance (CPA) program (led by CESG) is helping to simplify the procurement decision-making process, and with 83% of people saying their current system was either too complex or hard to use, new system ease of use was also regarded as crucial.
 Worryingly, 100% of those saying they were not interested in data security admitted to regularly sharing sensitive / confidential information with external third parties.